This guest article is contributed by Martina Munzittu, the acclaimed author of A Deal with a Stranger.

 Before I get onto the article proper I would like to recommend a few places to stay near the Chia Bay beaches.
-The first is the excellent Chia Laguna Resort while another good option is the Hotel su Giudeu.
-A little way away is the fabulous Is Morus Relais in Santa Margherita di Pula - quite lovely and definitely worth considering!
+Top choice is the excellent Chia Laguna Resort.
+The other option is a little way away, it is the fabulous Is Morus Relais in Santa Margherita di Pula - quite lovely and definitely worth considering!

 Onto Chia Beach we go...

 Every Sunday during the summer, we would organize a trip to a beach.
 We were a group of 12-15 friends, and depending on whether the wind was blowing from east, or west, we would decide on which beach to head to.Our favourite of Italian beaches was Chia – in the south west coast of Sardinia.
 Chia is a wonderful sandy beach, it’s long and wide, so, no matter how many people got there, it never felt too busy.

 Food is very important to us and an essential part of enjoying Italian beaches properly.